 - Material Compatibility: Use corrosion-resistant materials like stainless steel in harsh settings.

-- Maintenance Access: Choose designs with easy inspection and filter replacement access.
+- Maintenance Access: Choose designs that allow for easy inspection and filter replacement.

-Red River offers expert consultations and pilot testing to ensure proper sizing and performance.
+For expert consultations and pilot testing to ensure proper sizing and performance, explore our pressure vessel sizing guide.

 Maintenance and Lifespan